-12. MONITORING COMPLIANCE WITH THE PROCEDURAL DOCUMENT
+13. MONITORING COMPLIANCE WITH THE PROCEDURAL DOCUMENT

-What is being Monitored Who will carry out the Monitoring How often How Reviewed/ Where Reported to • That the use of maternity, adoption, shared parental, paternity and parental leave is Divisional/ Directorate Managers will monitor with Annually Any significant issues will be escalated to the Divisional/ Directorate Director actively managed and there is documentary evidence of this; support from HR Business and/or to the Deputy Director of P&OD or Decisions regarding the allocation of maternity, adoption, shared parental, paternity and parental leave have been fairly applied in line with policy and there have been no successful challenges of those decisions Partners to the Director of People and Organisational Development.
+What is being Monitored Who will carry out the Monitoring How often How Reviewed/ Where Reported to That the use of maternity, adoption, shared parental, paternity and parental leave is actively managed and there is documentary evidence of this; Decisions regarding the allocation of maternity, adoption, shared parental, paternity and parental leave have been fairly applied in line with policy and there have been no successful challenges of those decisions Divisional/ Directorate Managers will monitor with support from HR Business Partners Annually Any significant issues will be escalated to the Divisional/ Directorate Director and/or to the Deputy Director of P&OD or to the Director of People and Organisational Development.

-13. DEFINITIONS
+14. DEFINITIONS